 What’s the value of mentorship and why is it a good idea to have one?

-- Coaching and advice: assisting you with workplace challenges and opportunities
+- Coaching and advice: helping you with workplace challenges and opportunities

-- Career guidance: steering you towards achieving your career goals
+- Career guidance: steering you towards your career goals

-- Additional experience and knowledge: preventing you from having to reinvent the wheel
+- Practical knowledge: preventing you from having to reinvent the wheel

-- Network: a mentor can make new connections for you
+- Connections: a mentor can introduce you to new people

 - Alternate perspectives: just as a mentor’s lived experience and position in an organisation’s hierarchy can add value to the mentee, equally the reverse is true.

-- Additional knowledge and experience: mentees may have industry, technical, skills based or operational experience and knowledge that the mentor might not have.
+- Different knowledge: mentees may have industry, technical or operational experience that the mentor might not have.

-- Active assistance: mentees can always offer to help mentors with tasks.
+- Active assistance: mentees can help mentors with tasks.
 That might be as simple as providing feedback on all hands presentations or helping them with a managerial topic that they’re thinking through.
-Make sure it’s a two way street.

 - Expanding network: typically the majority of hiring happens at the lower levels of the organisation.
-Just as mentees are looking for value from a mentor’s more senior network, equally well a mentor might be looking for referrals.
+Just as mentees are looking for value from a mentor’s more senior network, equally well a mentor might be looking for referrals to people they can hire.

 Additionally a Gartner study in 2006 examined the impact of mentorship on over 1000 employees employed at Sun Microsystems over a 5 year period.
 The findings were that